-Get out on the course at least 60 minutes before the posted start time and sail as much of the first beat as you can.
+Get on the course 60 minutes before the start and sail as much of the first beat as possible.

-Make mental notes of the wind patterns to establish which side of the course appears favoured and whether the wind shifts are oscillating or persistent.
+Make mental notes of the wind patterns to establish which side of the course appears favoured.
+Work out whether the wind shifts are oscillating or persistent.

 Compare what you are seeing with what has been predicted and start to make your plan for the first windward leg.